Skip to main content

 Therefore, because it was the Preparation Day (…) for that Sabbath was a high day.
 (John 19:31, NKJV)

 Scripture (Leviticus 23) lists such Feast Sabbaths alongside the weekly Sabbath.
 Unlike the weekly Sabbath, which always fell on the seventh day, an Annual Sabbath could fall on any day of the week.
 Our task, then, is to identify which day was the Annual Sabbath in the crucifixion week.
-The timeframe is limited by the Gospels themselves: Jesus was to be in the tomb "three days and three nights"16 and rise "on the third day".17 Since His first post-resurrection appearance was on a Sunday morning,18 only three candidates remain: Saturday, Friday, or Thursday.
+The timeframe is limited by the Gospels themselves: Jesus was to be in the tomb "three days and three nights"18 and rise "on the third day".19 Since His first post-resurrection appearance was on a Sunday morning,20 only three candidates remain: Saturday, Friday, or Thursday.

 1. Saturday as Annual Passover: Friday crucifixion

 This traditional assumption treats the weekly Sabbath and the Annual Passover Sabbath as coinciding.
-In this scheme, Luke and Mark would both refer to the same Sabbath.
-Luke says the women prepared before it, while Mark reports that they bought after it.
-At first glance, this looks like a contradiction.
-Yet even on the assumption of only one Sabbath, the accounts can be reconciled.
+In this scheme, Luke and Mark would both refer to the same Sabbath: Luke says the women prepared before it, while Mark reports that they bought after it.
+At first glance this appears to be a contradiction.
+Yet even if only one Sabbath were in view, the accounts could be reconciled.
 Perhaps the women already had some spices on hand (Luke does not say they bought them before the Sabbath), prepared those in advance, and then, after the Sabbath ended, purchased more and continued their preparation.

-- Carrying even modest quantities required time and effort.20
+• Carrying even modest quantities required time and effort.22

 Given these huge logistical problems, it stretches credulity to suggest that the women could have completed their preparation of spices and fragrant oils before the Sabbath, which would have begun about 6 p.m.